nusrathdev/goodfix/README.md

-# GoodFix - University Complaint Management System
+# goodfix - University Complaint Management System

-GoodFix is a web-based complaint management system designed specifically for universities to help students easily submit their issues and allow staff/administrators to efficiently track and manage all complaints in one centralized location.
+goodfix is a web-based complaint management system designed specifically for universities to help students easily submit their issues and allow staff/administrators to efficiently track and manage all complaints in one centralized location.

 ## 🚀 Features